mama3925/online-ide/README.en.md

 ## Project Overview

 This is an Online Integrated Development Environment (Online IDE) project currently in initial setup.
-Perhaps will add others features like agent-based code generator and a sandbox to run the service.
+Perhaps I will add others features like agent-based code generator and a sandbox to run the service.

 ## Current Status

 The project is in its early stages, and now we're focusing on the UI/UX, regardless of the authorization and the concurrency.
+And the UI of simple IDE is completed.
+I'm now attacking on the project view.
+Then I will prepare for the multi languages support.

 ## Technology Stack